codefellows-seattle-javascript-401d19/01-node-ecosystem/README.md

   * This should happen when invoked with `'world'` as the first argument

 #### Arithmetic Module Tests
-* Test each method for proper use (invoded with number arguments)
+* Test each method for proper use (invoked with number arguments)
 * Test each method for inproper use (invoked with one or more non-numner arguments)

 ## Documentation